 We can easily apply a common definition of collaboration to DH: “coming together of diverse interests and people to achieve a common purpose via interactions, information sharing and coordination of activities” (Jassawalla and Sashittal, 1998, 51).
 Management scientists have studied digital humanities collaboration, and uncovered a large number of interesting aspects to their work – see the ‘further reading’ section for some of these articles.

 But what happens to this collaboration when we move to infrastructure scale?
 Melissa Terras wrote in 2001 that: “DH must be collaborative, so also must DH infrastructure: But the range of interests encompassed by digital humanities is broad, covering resource development, specific research questions and methods, evaluation, policy, standards, teaching, and software development, among others.”

 This dense nexus of influences and concerns makes the collaboration all the more important, and all the more difficult.
 The next two sections of this module will delve into two of the most important collaborative relationships in the digital humanities infrastructure context: between the humanist and the computer scientist, and between the virtual research infrastructure and the traditional knowledge infrastructures, namely the museums, libraries and archives.

 Watch the video lecture here:

-Edmond, Jennifer 2016.
+- Edmond, Jennifer 2016.
 “Collaboration and Infrastructure.”
-A New Companion to Digital Humanities. editied by Schreibman S, Siemens R and Unsworth J. Oxford: Blackwell.
+A New Companion to Digital Humanities. edited by Schreibman S, Siemens R and Unsworth J. Oxford: Blackwell.